The-Imperial675/aigispremium/README.md

-Our site is still going through same changes so sorry if some games don't work.
+Our site is still going through some changes so sorry if some games don't work.

 Link to the site here: